burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 When processing the destructor, identical actions behind the logic of the constructor's execution are performed but in reverse order.

 1. Execution of the destructor body of the class destructor.
-2. Working out the body of the destructor for class members
+2. Working out the body of the destructor for class members.
-3. Destructor of direct non-virtual base classes
+3. Destructor of direct non-virtual base classes.
-4. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called
+4. If the object is the object of the "deepest" class in the inheritance graph, then virtual base destructors are called.

 ## Deleting Object of Incomplete Type